jporter1979/blockchain-developer-bootcamp-final-project/README.md

 - Wait for the lottery to draw after the duration has passed.

 # Running Unit Tests
-- In a terminal from the project root run "truffle test" (Uses the builtin test network within truffle).
+- In a terminal from the project root run "truffle test" (Uses the builtin 'test' network within truffle).

 # Screencast
 https://youtu.be/Vt5622DCFfk